 Media is the plural form of the word medium.
 A medium is a way of communicating or transmitting information.
 So, media refers to all the ways in which we communicate information.

 In libraries, there are two primary media we collect: print and electronic.
-The Internet has revolutionized access to information, including traditionally print-based resources like books and articles.
+The Internet and digital technologies have revolutionised access to information, including traditionally print-based resources like books and articles.
 Now, many printed materials are readily available in electronic formats.

 Medium